d-morrison/IntroStatActivities/_book/13-A19-regression-simulation.md

 ### Crocodylian Body Size

 Much research surrounds using measurements of animals to estimate body-size of extinct animals.
 Many challenges exist in making accurate estimates for extinct crocodylians.
 The term crocodylians refers to all members of the family Crocodylidae (“true” crocodiles), family Alligatoridae (alligators and caimans) and family Gavialidae (gharial, Tomistoma).
 The researchers in this study [@obrien2019] state, "Among extinct crocodylians and their precursors (e.g., suchians), several methods have been developed to predict body size from suites of hard-tissue proxies.
 Nevertheless, many have limited applications due to the disparity of some major suchian groups and biases in the fossil record.
 Here, we test the utility of head width (HW) as a broadly applicable body-size estimator in living and fossil suchians."
-Is there evidence that head width is a good estimator of body size for crocodylians?
+Is there evidence that head width is a good predictor of body size for crocodylians?